Wesleyan-Media-Project/automatic-speech-recognition/README.md

 - "Storage Object Creator"
 - "Storage Object Viewer"

-Here is how can grant the permissions:
+Here is how you can grant the permissions:

 1. In the Cloud Console, click the navigation menu and select "IAM & Admin".